 - Security economics

-Research being conducted by the Centre is bringing impact to individuals, industry and society in areas including democracy, finance, future internet, health, law enforcement, automotive and rail.
+Our research is bringing impact to individuals, industry and society in areas including democracy, finance, future internet, health, law enforcement, automotive and rail.

 Our work focuses on six main research themes, building on the University’s strengths and the expertise of our members.